"Hamilton", American History, and the Importance of Heroes

 Thankfully, the Founders creatively (and quite brilliantly) established a system of government for those provisions and changes to be made without the country having to go through a violent revolution every time challenges or new obstacles arose.

-And let’s be honest.
+Let’s be honest.
 Any document that can outline and protect the liberty and freedom of its people and even expand those freedoms to more people for more than two hundred and forty years is a political marvel.

-Ironically, in Hamilton, Aaron Burr rejects Hamilton’s invitation to co-author the Federalist Papers by arguing that the Constitution, as it was first written, was a mess.
+However, in Hamilton, we see Aaron Burr rejects Hamilton’s invitation to co-author the Federalist Papers by arguing that the Constitution, as it was first written, was a mess.
 But if you’ve ever read the Federalist Papers, particularly #85, which I believe most of “Non Stop” was inspired by, Hamilton himself argued that the Constitution was “imperfect in its parts but good as a whole.”
 And as his musical counterpart states, “we have to start somewhere.”

 The real Alexander Hamilton also concluded that, “the establishment of a Constitution, in times of profound peace, by the voluntary consent of a whole people, is a prodigy.”
 He was absolutely right!